 The ultimate guide to the sports rights deals changing how we watch games

-When the NBA struck a landmark broadcast rights deal last month, it said its primary objective was to “maximize the reach and accessibility of our games for our fans.”
+When the NBA struck its new landmark broadcast rights deal in 2024, it said its primary objective was to “maximize the reach and accessibility of our games for our fans.”

 In today’s terms, accessibility means making more of the season available to fans who prefer to stream games.
-So it’s not surprising that the NBA’s latest partners include Disney’s ESPN, a cable network with a streaming component (ESPN+); Comcast’s NBC, a broadcast network with streaming (Peacock); and Amazon Prime Video, a streaming-only platform.
+So it’s not surprising that the NBA’s latest partners include not just broadcast network NBC and its streaming sibling, Peacock, but also Disney’s ESPN, a cable network with a new all-in-one streaming component that launched last month, and Amazon Prime Video, a streaming-only platform.

-“Sports media rights will continue to rise as the live audience continues to be highly coveted and valuable,” says Pete Giorgio, who leads Deloitte’s sports practice.
+“Sports media rights will continue to rise as the live audience continues to be highly coveted and valuable,” Pete Giorgio, who leads Deloitte’s sports practice, told The Current.

-Just look at the ratings in 2024: Super Bowl LVIII was the most-watched TV program in U.S. history.
-The NBA playoffs lifted TNT as the top-rated basic cable network during its run.
-The recent Summer Olympics attracted an average of 30 million viewers each day, an 82% increase from the 2021 Games.
+Just look at the ratings in recent years: Super Bowl LIX this past February was the most-watched TV program in U.S. history.
+The NBA playoffs last year lifted TNT as the top-rated basic cable network during its run.
+The 2024 Summer Olympics attracted an average of 30 million viewers each day, an 82% increase from the 2021 Games.
 It’s clear why the value of mainstream sports has grown exponentially.

-It’s no wonder, then, that the NBA is just the latest league to fetch an eye-popping amount of money for the privilege of airing its games.
-In the last few seasons, we’ve seen a battle royale among media and tech companies for the rights to other leagues like the NFL, MLB and MLS.
+It’s no wonder, then, that so many sports organizations are fetching an eye-popping amount of money for the privilege of airing their games, races and matches.
+In the last few seasons, we’ve seen a battle royal among media and tech companies for the rights to leagues like the NFL, NBA, MLB, MLS, UFC and F1.

 Traditional linear TV will continue to play a large role in sports media, but declines in that business are tough to ignore; marketers need to know how to navigate this new streaming environment.
 Read on as The Current breaks down these rights deals for the U.S. major leagues, sport by sport, to help marketers understand the emerging opportunity.